link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 While there exists no specific date as to when Arabic printing took seed in England, the publication of Robert Wakefield’s Oratio de laudibus & vtilitate trium linguarum marked an important moment in this story.
 Printed in 1524 by Wynkyn de Worde of Fleet Street, Wakefield’s title – a Latin treatise on the merits of Arabic, Aramaic, and Hebrew – is considered the first work in England to contain the presence of Arabic type.
 <br><br>
 The Arabic characters that appear towards the end of the book demonstrates the early, frustrated relationship between the infancy of moveable type in Europe – which, in 1524, had been introduced only 74-years prior with the establishment of Gutenberg’s press – and the calligraphic complexity and artistry of Arabic script.
-The few Arabic character that are included in the book are misshapen and lack the necessary cursive nature of elegant, flowing writing.
+The few Arabic characters that are included in the book are misshapen and lack the necessary cursive nature of elegant, flowing writing.

 <param ve-image
        label="1524, Oratio de laudibus & vtilitate trium linguarum"